geropellicer/DjangoReact/README.md

 It also utilizes React-Router-Dom with custom PrivateRoutes, which works together with Django permissions to provide a secure and private app.

+# Requirements
+You will need:
+- Node installed (I recommend v10, v12 or anything newer and stable)
+- NPM (whichever version comes with above Node versions listed)
+- Python3 (I don't really know the minimum version that would work with this, but I reccommend 3.7)
+- In case you want to try the dockerized version, Docker (latest Community Edition) and docker-compose.

 # Local testing implementation

 ### Clone repo